 “Then where?”
 Siri asked.

 “Vessel,” Bluefingers said.
 “This entire place is, in a way, yours.
-I don’t see why you’d need specific ones for yourself.
-As to eat, and your servants will set up a table wherever you happen to be.
+I don’t see why you’d need specific rooms.
+Ask to eat, and your servants will set up a table wherever you happen to be.
 If you wish to rest, they will bring you a couch or a chair.
-Seek entertainment, and they will fetch for you preformers.”
+Seek entertainment, and they will fetch for you performers.”

 Siri paused, sitting on her stool.
 Suddenly, the strange actions of her servants--simply bringing her an array of colors to choose from where she was, then doing her makeup and hair right there--made more sense.